 Students will have a wide-range of professional development opportunities, including:

-- Monthly discussions on research topics with speakers, scholars, and experts;
+- Discussions around research topics with speakers, scholars, and experts;

 - Facilitated coffee-house conversations around topics related to research and scholarship, including methodology, research design, data management and analysis, and working with institutional review boards;

-- Skills workshops on poster design and presentations for both professional and academic audiences;
+- Workshops on poster design and presentations for both professional and academic audiences;

 - A trip each semester to a Washington, D.C.-area research organization such as the Congressional Research Service, Library of Congress, Council on Foreign Relations, or Brookings Institution.